National Casemix and Classification Centre (NCCC)

 Casemix is an information tool involving the use of scientific methods to build and make use of classifications of patient care episodes.
 Casemix is about the relationship between hospital’s activity and costs, and makes use of data about classifications that are clinically meaningful and explain variation in resource use.
 Casemix analysis will be pivotal to the Australian Government’s current health reform plan; the health reform plan is largely based on activity based funding, and casemix as described by the AR-DRG Classification System reflects hospital inpatient activity.
 Please refer here for more.

 Staff and expertise

 The NCCC engages AHSRI specialists in classification and casemix.
 There is also opportunity to recruit additional experts and to build capacity in this important area of health information.
-The AHSRI currently employs staff who have been intimately involved in the development of ICD-10-AM/ACHI/ACS from inception through to the seventh edition.
-Other AHSRI staff have considerable experience with casemix system development and its use in the evaluation of programs and the analysis of outcomes.
+A number of AHSRI staff have considerable experience with casemix system development and its use in the evaluation of programs and the analysis of outcomes.
 For staff profiles see here.

 The establishment of the NCCC builds on the research that AHSRI has been undertaking for over a decade.
 The NCCC complements the other AHSRI centres: